hove-io/navitia/documentation/rfc/ptref_grammar.md

 ## Advanced examples

-### Get the list of stop areas you can go from a given stop area without connection using a given network
+### Get the list of stop areas accessible from a given stop area, a network and without connection.

 You are doing a time table between 2 stop areas for a specific network.
 In the interface, you first select the first stop area, and then, you must propose the candidate second stop areas.